Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Introduction

 \subsection{Our contributions}

 \begin{enumerate} \item We propose an online learning policy (Algorithm \ref{our_alg}) which makes exactly one call to an LP solver every round and yields $\tilde{O}(T^{3/4})$ regret and $\tilde{O}(T^{3/4})$ CCV bounds for COCO (Theorem \ref{perf_thm}).
-This result improves upon the state-of-the-art bound of $O(T^{3/4})$ regret and $O(T^{7/8})$ CCV achieved by \citet{garber2024projectionfree}. \item The proposed algorithm requires only first-order information of the cost and constraint functions (more precisely, $\nabla f_t(x_t), \nabla g_t(x_t),$ and $g_t(x_t)$ on round $t$ \footnote{For a (not necessarily differentiable) convex function $h,$ $\nabla h(x)$ refers to any arbitrary subgradient of $h$ at the point $x.$ All logarithms in this paper are taken w.r.t. the natural base.}), and hence, is efficient.
-We also extend our algorithm to the bandit feedback setting where only the values of the cost and constraint functions (\emph{i.e.,} $f_t(x_t)$ and $g_t(x_t)$) are revealed. \item As a pre-requisite for our algorithm, we propose an adaptive Online Conditional Gradient (OCG) algorithm for the standard OCO problem (Algorithm \ref{ocg_alg}), deriving the first known scale-free adaptive regret bounds for OCG.
-This result might be of independent interest. \item We simulate the performance of the proposed policy and two other benchmarks on a standard dataset and numerically compare their key performance metrics. \end{enumerate}
+This result improves upon the bound of $O(T^{3/4})$ regret and $O(T^{7/8})$ CCV achieved by \citet{garber2024projectionfree} and matches that of the concurrent and independent work by \citet{wang2025revisitingprojectionfreeonlinelearning} without using the doubling trick. \item The proposed algorithm requires only first-order information of the cost and constraint functions (more precisely, $\nabla f_t(x_t), \nabla g_t(x_t),$ and $g_t(x_t)$ on round $t$ \footnote{For a (not necessarily differentiable) convex function $h,$ $\nabla h(x)$ refers to any arbitrary subgradient of $h$ at the point $x.$ All logarithms in this paper are taken w.r.t. the natural base.}), and hence, is efficient.
+We also extend our algorithm to the bandit feedback setting where only the values of the cost and constraint functions (\emph{i.e.,} $f_t(x_t)$ and $g_t(x_t)$) are revealed.
+Here we achieve state-of-the-art guarantees of $\tilde{O}(T^{\nicefrac{3}{4}})$ expected regret and $\tilde{O}(T^{\nicefrac{3}{4}})$ expected violation.
+The bandit analysis also involves the emphasis on some novel and subtle points which have been overlooked in related works, and we provide a comprehensive discussion on the same for the sake of future works.
+Those ideas could be of independent interest. \item As a pre-requisite for our algorithm, we propose a Lipschitz-adaptive Online Conditional Gradient (OCG) algorithm for the standard OCO problem (Algorithm \ref{ocg_alg}), deriving the first known scale-free and Lipschitz adaptive regret bounds for OCG.
+This result might be of independent interest.
+Crucially, this result allows us to sidestep the use of the impractical doubling trick that related work relied on. \item In the special case of online linear optimization, where both the cost and constraint functions are linear, we propose a Follow-the-Perturbed-Leader ($\mathsf{FTPL}$)-based policy that attains slightly improved regret and cumulative constraint violation (CCV) bounds of $O(T^{3/4})$ compared to the previous OCG-based algorithm.
+Moreover, for a broad class of combinatorial problems, such as shortest path and maximum spanning tree, $\mathsf{FTPL}$ offers significant computational advantages over $\mathsf{OCG}$.
+In particular, $\mathsf{FTPL}$ directly outputs a feasible combinatorial solution (e.g., a path or a spanning tree), whereas $\mathsf{OCG}$ requires the design of a non-trivial sampling procedure to extract such solutions from its (typically fractional) outputs. \end{enumerate}